 However, this phase IIb randomised study with 383 patients in Glasgow (Scotland) actually failed to reach primary endpoint – which was remission of the disorder according to the Montgomery-Asberg Depression Rating Scale (MADRS) test score.

 This is quite a blow for ETS6103, which was deemed promising enough to qualify for a non-inferiority trial.
-However, these trials (percieved as more ‘fair’ compared to placebo based trials) can be more complex to interpret and subject to some unverifiable assumptions.
+However, these trials (perceived as more ‘fair’ compared to placebo based trials) can be more complex to interpret and subject to some unverifiable assumptions.

-Perhaps the trial design could in part have played a role as to why this ETS6103 failed to make significant difference in helping patients go into remission when compared to amitriptyline treatment.
+Perhaps the trial design could in part have played a role as to why this ETS6103 failed to make a significant difference in helping patients go into remission when compared to amitriptyline treatment.